-600206/600207 Grade 10-12 1⁄2 -1 CREDIT Adaptive PE is designed with the individual student's needs in mind.
-Activities include small group and individual instruction with an emphasis on fitness and sports & games.
-Priority will be on physical and social improvement in a safe and positive environment.
+social improvement in a safe and positive environment.
 (Prerequisite: Doctor's note, Pupil Personnel Services approval, Division recommendation)

 Physical Education is an integral part of the Reavis High School curriculum.
-Physical Education includes the following activities: physical fitness, lifetime sports, team sports, swimming, and individual sports.
+Physical Education includes individual instruction with an emphasis on fitness and sports & games.
+Priority will be on physical and the following activities: physical fitness, lifetime sports, team sports, swimming, and individual sports.
 Its purpose is to develop and create a desire to participate and enjoy physical activity.
 Reavis High School also offers a limited Adaptive Physical Education program one (1) period per day for those students who are unable to participate in our general program due to medical reasons.
 (Prerequisite: None)